Off the Beaten Path Trek

 Off the beaten path trek takes you on Nepal’s new and nonpopular trekking trail.
 Nepal is famous as the Trekker’s paradise.
 It offers countless exciting trekking destinations.
 Each destination has a unique combination of natural and cultural elements.

 Trekking in Nepal will take you through a country that has captured the imagination.
-It is human nature that they are curious about something new, new ideas, new places & new cultures.
+It is human nature to be curious about something new, new ideas, new places, and new cultures.
 We are looking forward to exploring a new route.

 The off-the-beaten trekking tracks take visitors to some of Nepal’s most remote and beautiful areas.
 The Government of Nepal recently opened new culturally and naturally popular routes.
 Trekking to this newly opened trek area, the traveler encounters lonely villages.
 They can see varieties of flora and fauna and the deepest valleys.
 Nepal’s virgin trekking trails enable visitors to discover rare cultures and lifestyles.